lgiuliani80/depolicify/README.md

 # Azure Automation Account - Depolicify

-This Bicep project creates an Azure Automation Account with a PowerShell 7.2 runbook called "depolicify" that runs daily at 07:00 AM.
+This Bicep project creates an Azure Automation Account with a PowerShell 7.2 runbook called "depolicify" that runs hourly.

 ## Quick Deploy